 Building Maquettes & Models Requisites Trading License in Dubai

 As Dubai accelerates its construction and real estate pipeline into the billions, demand for professional architectural model-making supplies has never been stronger.
-A Building Maquettes and Models Requisites Trading Licence (Activity Code 4752.56) issued through Dubai South Business Hub Free Zone gives traders a compliant, cost-efficient gateway to supply this fast-growing niche across the UAE and beyond.
+A Building Maquettes and Models Requisites Trading License (Activity Code 4752.56) issued through Dubai South Business Hub Free Zone gives traders a compliant, cost-efficient gateway to supply this fast-growing niche across the UAE and beyond.

 Key Facts at a Glance